 - Drunk or drugged driving: Unfortunately, some truck drivers make the extremely reckless decision to get behind the wheel while under the influence of alcohol or drugs.
 This accounts for about 3% of total truck crashes.

-- Inadequate surveillance: If truck drivers are not routinely checking their mirrors and surrounding view of the road, they can easily cause a crash by colliding with an unsuspecting vehicle.
+- Inadequate surveillance: If truck drivers are not routinely checking their mirrors and surrounding view of the road, they can easily cause a accident by colliding with an unsuspecting vehicle.
 Everyone knows that big trucks have huge blind spots, but some truckers may not check their blind spots often enough, or fail to check them when they believe they already know that there is no one in their blind spot.

 - Fatigue: Truck driver fatigue may be the most frequent cause of truck crashes.
 Most commercial truck drivers travel long distances at a time.
 Without taking the required breaks to get proper rest, a driver can become fatigued, which affects their response time, decision making, and coordination.